okgrow/guides/processes/development/new-app-setup/README.md

 1. Create a new app [TODO: More details].
 1. Copy relevant configuration and code from the [`private-guides` repository](https://github.com/okgrow/private-guides) to the project.
 1. Create staging Heroku app using the [create-heroku-app](../../scripts/create-heroku-app) script.
+NOTE: You'll want to specify "-staging" or "-production" in the name.
 1. Add other team members as collaborators on the app under the "Access" section.
+    1. Add accounts+semaphoredeploy@okgrow.com as a collaborator.
 1. For meteor projects use [our fork of the "horse" buildpack](https://github.com/okgrow/meteor-buildpack-horse.git)
-    1. Configure Logentries
+    1. Configure the Logentries add-on in Heroku
         1. Add the Logentries Slack integration to the project channel
         1. Disable email for all notifications and add the Slack webhook URL
         1. disable some notifications which get triggered by every websocket connection: